-Smoked turkey legs are popular at theme parks and festivals.
-Use this recipe to make tender, juicy turkey drumsticks on any type of smoker!
+Smoked Turkey Legs are popular at theme parks and festivals.
+But once you see how easy it is to smoke a turkey leg at home, you’ll never want to pay those prices again!
+Use this smoked turkey leg recipe to make tender, juicy turkey drumsticks on any type of smoker.

 Whether you’re serving the whole leg or using it in your favorite soups or casseroles, smoked turkey drumsticks are easy to make in your smoker.

 So, if you cannot get to the fair to buy your favorite turkey leg, you can easily make them at home.

 I had no idea how versatile a smoker is until I started using one — and now I am hooked!

 There are so many easy smoker recipes I can make year-round, that it’s quickly becoming one of my favorite ways to cook.

 Ingredient Notes and Substitutions

 Unlike chicken, these consist of two parts: the thigh and the drumstick.
 The jumbo-size drumsticks come from very large turkeys.

 Depending on the size, turkey legs can be very high in calories and fat.
 Removing the skin will help reduce the fat content.